drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 participants presumably were raising their foot higher when the illumination conditions were poor so as to reduce the risk of tripping.

-When crossing the barrier, the MFC~lead~ in the stick condition were significantly (*p*\<0.05) higher than that in the board barrier condition by 10.31 mm, and the MFC~lag~ in the stick barrier condition were significantly (*p*\<0.05) higher than that in the board condition by 20.76 mm.
+When crossing the barrier, the MFC~lead~ in the stick barrier condition was significantly (*p*\<0.05) higher (10.31 mm higher) than that in the board barrier condition.
+And the MFC~lag~ in the stick condition was also significantly (*p*\<0.05) higher than that in the board condition, up 20.76 mm.
 When the barrier was a stick, the participants tended to raise both of their leading and lagging feet higher upon crossing the barrier than when the barrier was a board.
-This implies that barrier type could affect the leg movements upon barrier crossing was consistent with that in the literature (Li et al., 2019b).
+This finding that barrier type affects leg movements upon barrier crossing is consistent with that in the earlier study (Li et al., 2019b).

 ST3 (723.49±62.14 mm) was significantly (*p*\<0.05) longer than ST2
 (657.08±91.44 mm) and ST4 (663.76±60.66).
 ST 2 was significantly